pbialas7-Lectures/Graphics3DCode/Assignments/10_Mesh/README.md

 5. Similarly, load data into the index buffer using `load_indices` method.

-6. Add a primitive to this mesh that will contain all the indices and schedule mesh for drawing using the `SimpleShapeApplication::add_mesh` method.
+6. Add a submesh to this mesh that will contain all the indices and schedule mesh for drawing using the `SimpleShapeApplication::add_mesh` method.

-7. Finally, in the method frame `change` the call to `glDrawElements`to a loop that will call `draw` method on each mesh in`meshes_`
+7. Finally, in the method frame change the call to `glDrawElements`to a loop that will call `draw` method on each mesh in`meshes_`

    ```c++